al1brn/geonodes/docs/demo_1.md

 tree.close()
 ```

-But it is recommande to use `with` syntax to ensure that the tree will be properly closed.
+But it is recommanded to use `with` syntax to ensure that the tree will be properly closed.
 The closing performs final mandatory treatments.

 ```python
 with gn.Tree("Geometry Nodes") as tree: